Improved ADOM Guidebook

 movement down to 1000, regardless of Strength.

-cold-vulnerable materials (paper and glass), including books, scrolls, potions, wands of door creation, amulets of light,
+cold-vulnerable materials, including scrolls, potions, books, gems, wands of door creation, and amulets of light.
+Only one

 - There is seemingly no random monster generation and predetermined monsters are scaled to the PC's level.
 It is prudent